You’ve heard the saying….

-- It’s aligned with my focus for the next quarter to six month
+- It has to be aligned with my focus for the next quarter to six months

 - If the price is sure to increase in a couple of months